ern0/amperachargingmonitor/README.md

 ## Artifical constraints

 As mentioned, it's an educational project.
 I hope it's useful for ones interested in image processing basics, but first of all, it was a good lesson for myself.
-I was familiar with image processing basics, but I've never used this knowledge "on the field".
+I was familiar with image processing theory, but I've never used this knowledge "on the field".

 So I laid down some general rules for the architecture: